yaw277/slire/docs/DESIGN.md

 The key principle: add adapters when they provide real value through coordination, validation, transformation, or domain-specific logic.
 Avoid them for simple pass-through operations where they just add indirection without benefit.

 **Finding the right boundary**: Deciding what belongs in business logic versus what belongs in the adapter can be challenging.
-Consider `expense.status !== 'approved'` - is this a data access concern (filtering) or business logic (validation)?
+For example, checks that restrict which records are even eligible to load (such as “only active tasks”) can be seen either as data access concerns (filtering) or business logic (validation).
 There's no universal answer.
 Generally:

-- Put in adapters: Data fetching patterns, cross-repository coordination, technical constraints (`status !== 'approved'` as a data filter)
+- Put in adapters: Data fetching patterns, cross-repository coordination, technical constraints (`task.status === 'in_progress'` as a data filter)
-- Put in business logic: Domain rules, calculations, business decisions (`canBeReimbursed(expense, user)` as a business rule)
+- Put in business logic: Domain rules, calculations, business decisions (`canCompleteTask(task, project)` as a business rule)
 - Gray areas: Use your judgment based on team conventions and whether the logic is more about "how to get data" vs "what to do with data"

 Don't over-optimize these boundaries initially.
 Start with what feels natural, and refactor when patterns emerge or testing becomes difficult.

-**Note on adapter signatures**: The above example shows adapters that accept `mongoClient`, `organizationId`, and optional `session` parameters, managing repository creation internally.
+**Note on adapter signatures**: The above example shows adapters that accept `mongoClient`, `tenantId`, and optional `session` parameters, managing repository creation internally.

 - **Pros**: Self-contained, simplified transaction handling, consistent interface
 - **Cons**: Less flexible for testing (harder to inject mock repositories), couples adapter to specific repository factories